markcheret/footnotes/readme.txt

 - Bugfix: Reference container: unset width of text column to fix site issues.
 - Update: Hooks: Default-enable all hooks to prevent footnotes from seeming broken in some parts.
 - Bugfix: Tooltips: Restore cursor shape 'pointer' over Read-on button after hard link removal.
-- Bugfix: Settings style sheet: unenqueue to fix input boxes on public pages (enqueued for 2.0.4).
+- Bugfix: Settings stylesheet: unenqueue to fix input boxes on public pages (enqueued for 2.0.4).

 = 2.0.4 =
 - Update: Restore arrow settings to customize or disable the now prepended arrow symbol.